Aditya1401-sk/Final-project/README.md

 🌙 Dream Stay — Hotel Booking Website

-Dream Stay is a modern hotel booking platform designed to provide users with a smooth and elegant way to find, book, and manage hotel reservations online.
-Whether you're planning a quick getaway or a long vacation, Dream Stay helps you book your dream accommodation with ease.
+Dream Stay is a stylish and responsive hotel booking platform designed to provide users with a seamless experience when searching for and reserving their perfect stay.
+Whether you're planning a weekend getaway or a dream vacation, Dream Stay helps you book with confidence and ease.

 ✨ Features
-🔍 Search & Filter hotels by location, rating, amenities, and price
+🔍 Smart Search & Filters
+Find hotels by location, rating, amenities, and price — fast and easy.

-🛏️ Real-time Availability and booking system
+🛏️ Real-Time Availability
+Browse available rooms and book in just a few clicks.

-🧾 Instant Booking Confirmation with email notifications
+🧾 Instant Booking Confirmation
+Receive instant feedback after booking, complete with a beautiful confirmation layout.

-👤 User Login / Registration and profile management
+👤 User Account Management
+Register, log in, and manage your profile and booking details.

-📆 Reservation Management and booking history
+📆 Reservation History
+Keep track of all your bookings in one place.

-⭐ Hotel Reviews and Ratings
+⭐ Hotel Reviews & Ratings
+Read and write reviews to help others choose their perfect stay.

+🛠️ Admin Dashboard
-🛠️ Admin Panel to manage listings, bookings, and users
+Admins can manage hotel listings, bookings, and users with ease.

+🖥️ Tech Stack
+Dream Stay is built using only the essentials of the web:

+⚙️ HTML5 — Structure and content

+🎨 CSS3 — Responsive design and animations

+🧠 JavaScript (Vanilla) — Dynamic functionality and interactivity

+No frameworks.
+No dependencies.
+100% handcrafted.

+📸 Preview
+Add a screenshot or GIF here to showcase the UI

+🤝 Contributing
+Feel free to fork the project, make changes, and submit a pull request.
+Contributions of any kind are welcome!

+📬 Contact
+Have questions or suggestions?
+Reach out at [your-email@example.com] or open an issue here on GitHub.

+⭐ Like the project?
+Give it a ⭐ and help others discover Dream Stay!